-Indicates whether the [element](#) is exposed to an accessibility API.
+[Indicates](#) whether the [element](#) is exposed to an accessibility [API](#).
 See related [aria-disabled](#).

 User agents determine an element's [hidden](#) status based on whether it is rendered, and the rendering is usually controlled by [CSS](#).
-For example, an element whose 'display' property is set to 'none' is not rendered.
-An element is considered [hidden](#) if it, or any of its ancestors are not rendered or have their 'aria-hidden' attribute value set to 'true'.
+For example, an element whose [display](#) property is set to [none](#) is not rendered.
+An element is considered [hidden](#) if it, or any of its ancestors are not rendered or have their [aria-hidden](#) attribute value set to [true](#).

-Authors MAY, with caution, use 'aria-hidden' to hide visibly rendered content from assistive technologies only if the act of hiding this content is intended to improve the experience for users of assistive technologies by removing redundant or extraneous content.
-Authors using 'aria-hidden' to hide visible content from screen readers MUST ensure that identical or equivalent meaning and functionality is exposed to assistive technologies.
+Authors MAY, with caution, use [aria-hidden](#) to hide visibly rendered content from assistive technologies only if the act of hiding this content is intended to improve the experience for users of assistive technologies by removing redundant or extraneous content.
+Authors using [aria-hidden](#) to hide visible content from screen readers MUST ensure that identical or equivalent meaning and functionality is exposed to assistive technologies.

 Authors are advised to use extreme caution and consider a wide range of disabilities when hiding visibly rendered content from assistive technologies.
-For example, a sighted, dexterity-impaired individual may use voice-controlled assistive technologies to access a visual interface.
-If an author hides visible link text "Go to checkout" and exposes similar, yet non-identical link text "Check out now" to the accessibility API, the user may be unable to access the interface they perceive using voice control.
-Similar problems may also arise for screen reader users.
-For example, a sighted telephone support technician may attempt to have the blind screen reader user click the "Go to checkout" link, which they may be unable to find using a type-ahead item search ("Go to...").
+For example, a sighted, dexterity-impaired individual might use voice-controlled assistive technologies to access a visual interface.
+If an author hides visible link text "Go to checkout" and exposes similar, yet non-identical link text "Check out now" to the accessibility [API](#), the user might be unable to access the interface they perceive using voice control.
+Similar problems can also arise for screen reader users.
+For example, a sighted telephone support technician might attempt to have the blind screen reader user click the "Go to checkout" link, which they might be unable to find using a type-ahead item search ("Go to...").